Why the Real Founders of Democracy Would Be Pissed if They Saw What We Did…

 Do you remember a haunting song from the ’90s called “Losing My Religion“?
 If so, cue that up in the back of your mind, because that’s what stands in front of the people of the West.

-The majestic “Democracy” that was supposed to be our savior is actually an abusive fraud.
+The majestic “Democracy” that was supposed to be our savior is actually a fraud.
 It’s time to let it go.
 That’s not easy, I know, but it needs to be done.

 Paul Rosenberg